 Next, mediation.
 Very common term, popular term in divorce actions.
 People think that they need to get a mediator.
 People will often call and ask, “Can I get a mediator?
 Do I need to get a mediator?
 How much do mediators cost?”
 Blah, blah, blah.
 Mediation can be a separate process, it does exist as a separate process, but what people don’t understand is the divorce process itself in New Jersey is almost entirely a mediation process .
 So you will go through several of them to try to resolve your case.
 First, you will go to an early settlement panel, referred to as an ESP.
 That’s a time where you’ll meet with two or three lawyers that the court brings in.
 You and your spouse will submit your position for settlement and the panelists will tell you based on their experience with your judge or in that county, what they think would be the resolution of your case.

 The purpose of that is the panelists are supposed to be objective and experienced with your judge in Family Law matters.
 They can tell you objectively where your case should go, where you might not be able to see it, or even your lawyers may not be able to see it.
 Then, you will go to an intensive settlement conference, an ISC.
 New Jersey loves their letters.
 ISC, an intensive settlement conference is just that, it’s basically a conference where you and your spouse, they get lawyers.
 The two lawyers will spend possibly the entire day in the courthouse, sometimes just in the hallway, talking out issues.
 Sometimes the judge will help you, bouncing some issues back and forth, give you some input.
 But basically, you’re there all day.
 It’s tiring, it’s frustrating.
 A lot of times, you’re hungry and you just want to get it over with, and which unfortunately leads a lot of people to settle their case when they might not, or they may should have not done so, but they do.
-And then, if those two processes are successful, they then send you to economic mediation which is where you and your spouse pick a third mediator, usually an attorney.
+And then, if those two processes are successful, they then send you to economic mediation which is where you and your spouse pick a third mediator, usually a divorce attorney in New Jersey.
 And you will go to that attorney and take a little more time to hash out your issues.

 Now the main difference between economic mediation and ESP and ISC is ESP is very limited, because there’ll be a number of cases on that day, they give you maybe half an hour.
 If it’s going well, they’ll give you an hour, but that’s it.
 Now the ISC is much longer but often not successful because there’s no guidance, and like I said, stressful and tiring.
 So the economic mediation’s where you sit with a third person at your leisure, for as long as you want, and discuss your issues.
 The only problem, not to say problem, but the only detriment or issue in economic mediation is you’re paying that third lawyer, or sometimes it’s the only lawyer, maybe you’re representing yourself.
 You’re paying the lawyer to sit in a time.